 At Renaissance Recovery Center in Southern California, we specialize in treating all types of addictions in an outpatient setting.
 In addition to traditional outpatient programs, we also provide IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs).

-If you choose to initiate your recovery at our beachside facility in Huntington Beach, you can access a personalized blend of science-based and holistic treatments that includes MAT (medication-assisted treatment), psychotherapy, group therapy, and access to relevant recovery support groups.
+If you choose to initiate your recovery at our beachside facility near Huntington Beach, you can access a personalized blend of science-based and holistic treatments that includes MAT (medication-assisted treatment), psychotherapy, group therapy, and access to relevant recovery support groups.

 Call 866.330.9449 when you are ready to reclaim your life from addiction.